 LF is one of the neglected tropical diseases (NTDs) that is endemic in developing and emergent nations.
 We manufacture its treatment, diethylcarbamazine (DEC) tablets, at our Vizag Plant in India.
 Until LF is eliminated in all endemic countries requiring DEC, we will continue to provide the tablet to the World Health Organization (WHO) free of charge.
-As of the end of March, 2023, we had supplied 2.28 billion tablets to 30 countries.
-Through the WHO "Global programme to eliminate lymphatic filariasis," LF has been eliminated in 19 out of 72 endemic countries (of the 17, we have been providing DEC tablets to 5 countries).
-From 2000 to 2018, the number of patients infected with LF globally fell by 74%.
+As of the end of March, 2025, we had supplied 2.52 billion tablets to 32 countries.
+Through the WHO "Global program to eliminate lymphatic filariasis," LF has been eliminated in 21 out of 72 endemic countries (of the 17, we have been providing DEC tablets to 8 countries).